-While ovens serve the main purpose of heating, cooking and baking your food, there are many who use it for different purposes under the pretense of it being a multipurpose tool or a lifehack.
+Ovens serve the main purpose of heating, cooking and baking your food.
+There are many who use it for different purposes under the pretense of it being a multipurpose tool or a lifehack.
 A lot of people leave their oven doors open in order to heat up their homes in the winter.
 While doing this, one might save expenses through not using their HVAC, but they also ruin a perfectly good oven.
 You see, doing this could risk you and your home from suffering dangerous burns while wearing and tearing up of the internal machinery of your oven.

-All large appliances in your home in general need to be place in open areas.
+All large appliances in your home, in general, need to be placed in open areas.
 Be it your washing machine or refrigerator/dryer all need air around them for venting and keeping the internal machinery cool and running smoothly.
-Placing such devices in closed places will lead to lack of ventilation, which causes overheating due to lack of fresh air.
+Placing such devices in closed places will lead to a lack of ventilation, which causes overheating due to lack of fresh air.

 Another minor mistake which leads to damaging your dishwasher is adding too much soap to your dishwasher.
-Firstly you’d be wasting excess soap, but more importantly high amount of soap suds can seep into the electronics and wiring of your dishwasher, that could lead it to short circuiting.
+Firstly you’d be wasting excess soap, but more importantly, the high amount of soap suds can seep into the electronics and wiring of your dishwasher, that could lead it to short-circuiting.